Mungosin/AVSP/README.md

 ## Project theme: Extracting Deep Features for Image Recommendation

 Project is written in Python 2 using Tensorflow framework for feature extraction.
+Dataset we tested on is the OpenImage dataset.
+Due to the time it required to download the images we stopped after downloading a little bit over 900.000 images.
 Features were extracted using a pretrained Inception-v4 net trained on ImageNet dataset.
 Feature vector is created by concatenating a max pool with a kernel of image size for each layer.
 That means if the output of a convolution is 12x12x1024 for each image we used a max pool layer with kernels [1, 12, 12, 1] as defined in Tensorflow.
 The result of the max pool for the given image is a vector of size [1, 1, 1024] which was then flattened and concatenated for every convolution layer.
 Resulting vector has ~16000 features which is then reduced with principal component analysis (PCA) to size of just 300 elements later used for similarity comparisons.
 Angular and Euclidean distance was used as a metric during vector comparisons with numpy queries.
 Second implementation for querying was done using a library called [NMSLIB](https://github.com/searchivarius/nmslib) which creates indexes from vectors for efficient querying.
 Instructions on how to setup everything can be found bellow.

 ## Table of contents